country profile

 Country profile

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Policy execution and regulatory capacity remain weak, leaving reforms fragmented and hard to sustain.
-Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.
+Gender parity across secondary pathways reflects sustained commitment to equitable participation.

-Governance and Human Capital present a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
+Governance presents a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.

 Key insights

-• Scores range from Infrastructure (51.4) to Access & Parity (3.9), reflecting variation across dimensions.
+Scores range from Governance (43.6) to Access & Parity (0.0), reflecting variation across dimensions.

 Regional peers: Sub-Saharan Africa